jamesdanielwhitford/sentry-shopify/third.md

 This performance trace connects the technical problem (aborted search request) with the user experience captured in session replay.
 You can see that while the search operation was aborted after 8 seconds, the user started exhibiting frustration behaviors after just 2-3 seconds of waiting.

 When users encounter slow search performance, they often submit feedback through your application's support channels.
-Sentry's [user feedback widget](https://blog.sentry.io/user-feedback-widget-for-mobile-apps/) can be configured to appear automatically when search operations exceed normal time thresholds, capturing user reports at the moment they experience the problem.
+Sentry's [user feedback widget](https://blog.sentry.io/user-feedback-widget-for-mobile-apps/) can be programmatically triggered when search operations exceed normal time thresholds, capturing user reports at the moment they experience the problem.

 ![Screenshot of Sentry user feedback widget appearing in the application interface during slow search performance, with the feedback form overlaying the search results area](images/search-feedback-widget.png)